forio/flow.js/src/dom/attribute-manager/attribute-manager.md

 ## Attribute Manager

-Flow.js provides a set of custom DOM attributes that serve as a data binding between variables and operations in your project's model and HTML elements in your project's user interface.
+Flow.js comes with a default set of custom DOM attributes that serve as a data binding between variables and operations in your project's model and HTML elements in your project's user interface.
 Under the hood, Flow.js is doing automatic conversion of these custom attributes, like `data-f-bind`, into HTML specific to the attribute's assigned value, like the current value of `myModelVar`.

 If you are looking for examples of using particular attributes, see the [specific attributes subpages](../../../../attributes-overview/).